Business

 From balance sheets to financial statements, new lease standards are reshaping construction finance.

-By James Wiedemann
+By Alexander Lombardi and James Wiedemann

 August 11, 2023